stat-ml/dpp-dropout-uncertainty/README.md

 # Uncertainty estimation via decorrelation and DPP
-Code for paper "Dropout Strikes Back: Improved Uncertainty Estimation via Diversity Sampling" by Evgenii Tsymbalov, Kirill Fedyanin, Maxim Panov
+Code for paper "Dropout Strikes Back: Improved Uncertainty Estimation via Diversity Sampling" by Kirill Fedyanin, Evgenii Tsymbalov, Maxim Panov published in [Recent Trends in Analysis of Images, Social Networks and Texts](https://link.springer.com/chapter/10.1007/978-3-031-15168-2_11) by Springer

 Main code with implemented methods (DPP, k-DPP, leverages masks for dropout) are in our [alpaca library](https://github.com/stat-ml/alpaca)